How Robin AI handles uncertainty with N/A answers

 N/A in practice

-Imagine you've asked about liability caps in a supplier agreement.
+Imagine you've asked for a numerical answer for liability caps in a supplier agreement.
 However, this contract does not actually contain any liability language.
 After analyzing the contract, Robin responds with "N/A."

 This response means the supplier agreement doesn't contain liability provisions.
-Rather than speculating or providing an ambiguous answer, Robin has clearly communicated this absence.
+Rather than speculating or providing an ambiguous answer (such as 0), Robin has clearly communicated the absence.

 Why it matters

-This approach reflects a fundamental principle for using AI in legal contexts: effective AI systems must have appropriate ways to handle uncertainty and absence of information.
+This approach reflects a fundamental principle for using AI in legal: effective systems must have appropriate ways to handle uncertainty and absence of information.
 Legal professionals should be cautious of systems that always provide definitive answers, as these may generate misleading information when faced with ambiguity.

-More trustworthy legal AIs recognize their boundaries, communicate clearly when they cannot find requested information, and enable ‘human in the loop’ workflows to ensure accuracy.
+Trustworthy legal AI recognize boundaries, communicate clearly when they cannot find requested information, and enable ‘human in the loop’ workflows to ensure accuracy.
 Transparency around limitations walks hand-in-hand with capabilities and performance.